 We do not recommend our classics materials as flooring as they can get slippery when wet.
 You could explore making small tiles, routing grooves in the material or applying a slip resistant coating to the surfaces, but you do this at your own risk.
 Alternatively, we could create a bespoke material suitable for this application – contact us to discuss further.

 – Scratch resistance – our materials typically have medium scratch resistance but some of our materials are more scratch proof than others.
 Kaleido, Charcoal and Ocean are our most resistant materials, whilst Dapple is our softest (made from recycled chopping board plastic) and will scratch in the same way that a chopping board will.
 In either case, you will need to look after the surface.
 The pattern of the material is often such that it disguises any scratching if it does happen, and you can refinish the surface if required.

 – Heat resistance – It is fine to put a hot cup of tea directly onto our surfaces.
 However, applying a sustained heat at +95 degrees may cause the material to denature (burn, warp etc) over time.
 Avoid placing any of our materials close to a strong heat source, and in particular avoid any open flames as some of the materials are flammable.
 We’d also recommend giving the surface a really good supporting substructure and securing it well from the underside to reduce warping through heat fluctuations.

 Our recommendation is to use our thickest material, 20mm, for all tables and shelving as well as designing a good supporting substructure.
 A 2m x 1m table top with just 4 posts going directly into the panel underside is not going to be sufficient to support the material, and the panel may warp over time through gravity and excess weight.

-For potential distributors: We will start seeking distributors from 2018.
+For potential distributors: We will start seeking distributors from mid 2020.
 Please contact us if you are interested in becoming a distributor.